ecfm/CMU-MultimodalSDK/README.md

 # News

+--> Alignment of large datasets improved ~40x in speed.
+CMU-MOSEI now aligns in less than 3 hours.

 --> Have a look at the newly released RAVEN model: https://github.com/victorywys/RAVEN - https://arxiv.org/pdf/1811.09362.pdf

 --> **mmmodelsdk is now released.
 Most of our fusion approaches are available under this new mmsdk module.**